 Applying for Asthma Disability Benefits

-As your disability benefits attorney, he will explain the medical records needed to support your claim and will help you work through any difficulties that stand in the way of securing your benefits.
+Since 1976, attorney Patrick Kelly has helped countless individuals qualify for Social Security Disability benefits in the bay area.
+As your disability benefits attorney, he will explain the medical records needed to support your claim.
+He will also explain the claims process and help you work through any difficulties that stand in your way of securing benefits.

 Free Case Evaluation